An Alternative Explanation of the Subud Exercise in Psychological Terms

 eyes of the same narrator or advice giver is to share that perspective.
 Our

-innate capacity for symbol manipulation therefore supports our tendency to
+innate capacity for symbol manipulation therefore supports the tendency to

-cleave tenaciously to any belief systems which may characterise our social
+cleave tenaciously to any systems of concepts which characterise our social

 groups.
 Moreover, our emotional interdependence may incline us to buy into

-socially endorsed, ‘manufactured’ realities based on good story-telling, and
+socially endorsed, ‘manufactured’ realities based on good story-telling, which

-shrugging off that communal investment could well be interpreted as a sign of
+well be interpreted as a sign of individual unreliability.

 — 1 April 1959